usalko/fluent/doc/md/templates.md

 title: External Templates
 ---

-`ent` accepts external [Go templates](https://golang.org/pkg/text/template) to execute using the `--template` flag.
+`fluent` accepts external [Go templates](https://golang.org/pkg/text/template) to execute using the `--template` flag.
-If the template name already defined by `ent`, it will override the existing one.
+If the template name already defined by `fluent`, it will override the existing one.
 Otherwise, it will write the execution output to a file with the same name as the template.
 For example:

 `stringer.tmpl` - This template example will be written in a file named: `ent/stringer.go`.